JasonP02/JasonP02.github.io/_projects/corn-robot.md

 ---

 ## Overview
 This was my senior capstone project, where I was the analysis lead (CAD, programming).
 We worked on the development of an autonomous robot for monitoring corn plants in a greenhouse.
 Used for research purposes by the Bartlett Lab at UMass Amherst.
-The design is heavily inspired by the ender 3 3d printer, but there were unique challenges we faced when optimizing between portability, costs, and vertical travel.
+The design is heavily inspired by the Ender-3 printer, but there were unique challenges we faced when optimizing between portability, costs, and vertical travel.

 ## Technical Details
 • Autonomous movement system design.